• Overview

 D2.1 NO EXPOSITION DUMP RULE

-❌ “As you know, ever since the founding of the villages after the Warring States Period…”
+❌ “As you know, after the founding of the villages following the Warring States period…”

-❌ “The Red Dawn seeks to capture all tailed beasts to resurrect an ancient being…”
+❌ “The Red Dawn seeks to capture all tailed beasts in order to resurrect an ancient entity.”

 D2.2 NATURAL INFORMATION FLOW